Angular-Wave/angular.ts/src/directive/model-options/model-options.md

 - directives will use the options of their nearest `ngModelOptions` ancestor.
 -
 - The `ngModelOptions` settings are found by evaluating the value of the attribute directive as
-- an AngularJS expression.
+- an AngularTS expression.
 This expression should evaluate to an object, whose properties contain
 - the settings.
 For example: `<div ng-model-options="{ debounce: 100 }"`.
 -
 - ## Inheriting Options